Can Manufactured Housing Reshape the Post Pandemic Housing Market?

 Assessing the New Housing Needs

-The transition to remote work was a necessity for many office-based businesses during the pandemic.
+The transition to remote work was necessary for many office-based businesses during the pandemic.
 However, 25% of Americans are still working from home, according to a recent report.
 Experts also estimate that about 70% of the workforce will work on a hybrid schedule by 2025.
 In addition to these numbers, the fact that many of us spent a lot of time at home over the past year has changed our perception of how a home should be.
 Because our homes have become important backdrops for different areas of our lives, most house-hunters are now looking for versatile homes with outdoor spaces, which can accommodate multiple uses, including working and relaxing.

 The housing inventory crisis isn't a new problem.
 However, the pandemic has made it worse, blocking even more house-hunters out of the market.
-In addition to the construction projects put on hold in reaction to the pandemic and its economic fallout, builders aren't able to build homes fast enough in order to satisfy demand.
+In addition to the construction projects put on hold in reaction to the pandemic and its economic fallout, builders aren't able to build homes fast enough to satisfy demand.

 Answering the “WHY” Question

 Unlike conventional construction methods, which involve building a home entirely on-site, manufactured homes are built in factory-controlled environments.
-Even though manufactured home builders are facing the same skilled labor shortages as conventional construction companies, a manufactured home still takes less time to construct than a site-built home.
+Even though manufactured home builders face the same skilled labor shortages as conventional construction companies, a manufactured home still takes less time to construct than a site-built home.
 That's not only because the building process of manufactured homes isn't dependent on the weather but also because builders use specialized equipment and standardized manufacturing processes that speed up the construction process considerably.
 Using specialized equipment in conjunction with standardized processes also allows manufacturers to break down the construction process into smaller and easier tasks, which don't require highly skilled workers.
 This can partly address the skilled worker shortage.

 Another important aspect is the sales price of these homes.
 Currently, the cost to produce a manufactured home is about half of the cost to construct a comparable site-built house.
-Even after buying land, and transporting, installing, and setting up the home, a manufactured home will still cost 10% to 20% less than a site-built home.
+Even after buying land and transporting, installing, and setting up the home, a manufactured home will still cost 10% to 20% less than a site-built home.

 Shorter construction times and lower sales prices are the most important reasons why manufactured homes are trending as the preferred choice of many homebuyers and investors alike.
-And this basically means that higher numbers of manufactured homes will soon become part of different communities, including those that restricted or prohibited manufactured housing in the past.
-Although different regulatory barriers to manufactured housing still exist, contemporary manufactured housing units are completely different from older models.
+And this means that higher numbers of manufactured homes will soon become part of different communities, including those that restricted or prohibited manufactured housing in the past.
+Although different regulatory barriers to manufactured housing still exist, contemporary manufactured housing units differ completely from older models.
 As a result, these homes tend to blend more seamlessly into neighborhoods and appreciate better over time.
 Furthermore, the quality control measures implemented by manufactured home builders ensure that these homes are of comparable quality to that of site-built houses.

 Regardless of whether you intend to purchase a manufactured home with or without land, feel free to use our online form or call our professionals at (800) 522-2013 to begin your application!